clarknielsen/steam-scripts/README.md

 [gems.js](gems.js) - Use on your inventory page to see which card sets are worth the most gems.

+[library.js](library.js) - Use on the "All Games" tab in your profile to audit which games have been de-listed.

+[market.js](market.js) - Use on any marketplace page to remove old listings that are higher than the current lowest price.

 [prices.js](prices.js) - Use on your inventory page to see which of your cards have sold for 10 cents or more on the marketplace.

-[market.js](market.js) - Use on any marketplace page to remove old listings that are higher than the current lowest price.

 [search.js](search.js) - Use on any page to open tabs for all new (non-free, non-VR) games in the past day (currently buggy).